LexiPugh/practice-problems/README.md

     - Question Difficulty: Easy
     - Concepts Covered: Used the WHERE keyword to filter by GDP and used the ORDER BY keyword to order by the country name alphabetically
 6. Day 6 - December 6th 2023: [Shopping Cart Conversions from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day6.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Performing calculations to engineer new features, rounding numbers in SQL and Python
+    - Concepts Covered: Performed a calculation to engineer a new feature, specifically the percentage of items that customers put in their cart that they actually bought.
+Used the ROUND() function to round to two decimal places and the ORDER BY keyword to order by customer id
 7. Day 7 - December 7th 2023: [Most Orders from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day7.md)
     - Languages Used: SQL and Python
     - Question Difficulty: Medium